New Zealand–Palestine relations: Israel–Hamas war

 In early June 2024, Foreign Minister Peters announced that New Zealand would resume its annual NZ$1 million funding to UNRWA.

 In mid-May 2025, Peters joined 22 European, Australian, Canadian and Japanese foreign ministers and the European Union in issuing a joint statement calling on Israel to allow a full resumption of aid to Gaza.
 Israel has imposed a full-scale blockade on humanitarian aid into the territory since March 2025.
 Peters said: "We believe the excuse Israel's got has long since evaporated away, given the suffering that's going on.
 Many countries share our view - that's why overnight we put out the statement.

 On 30 July 2025, New Zealand joined 15 other countries including France, Canada and Australia in signing the "New York Call" which proposed recognising Palestinian statehood at the United Nations General Assembly in September 2025.
 This announcement was criticised by both the US and Israeli governments for "rewarding" Hamas' terrorism.
 On 9 August, the New Zealand, Australian, German, Italian and British Foreign Ministers issued a joint statement condemning Netanyahu's plan to militarily occupy Gaza City.

 On 27 September 2025, Foreign Minister Peters confirmed during the 80th session of the United Nations General Assembly that New Zealand would not recognise Palestinian statehood on the grounds there was no "fully legitimate" state to recognise.
 He also reiterated New Zealand's condemnation of Hamas and opposition to Israeli military actions and Israeli settlements in the West Bank.
 The New Zealand Government also allocated NZ$10 million worth of emergency supplies to the Gaza Strip.

+In late January 2026, Luxon and Peters confirmed that New Zealand would not join US President Donald Trump's Board of Peace, which aims to oversee the reconstruction of Gaza.